 What signs should I watch out for?

-Most commonly, these signs will appear before the dog's first birthday, but a food allergy can develop at any point in an animal's life.
+Most commonly, these signs will appear before the dog's first birthday, but a food allergy can develop at any point in your pet's life.

 How is a food allergy diagnosed?